CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Smartphone cameras had always been popular and convenient, yet the quality of pictures used to be terrible.
 That changed with high-end smartphone cameras like iPhone 14 Pro Max and Google Pixel 7 series.
 They offer features usually found on DSLRs.
 Not only can they take great photos and videos, but also have AI for auto-image recognition and image processing.
 Allowing you to take near-professional quality photos at an affordable price.

-You may also like: What is a DSLR body only camera
+You may also like: How to hold a DSLR camera

 Smartphones beat DSLRs with their convenience.
 Just unzip your pocket or purse, open the camera app and click!
 This factor has been the main reason for the increase in mobile photography and the decline in demand for DSLRs.